Could any original signer of the Constitution win today's Republican 2012 Presidential Nomination?

 by My Esoteric 7 years ago

 Could Thomas Jefferson win today's Republican 2012 Presidential Nomination?I will ask this question with a past famous President or personage.
 I thought it might be interesting to see who knows their history or just their myth.

-Could Grover Cleveland win today's Republican 2012 Presidential Nomination?I will ask this question with a past famous President or personage.
+Could Abraham Lincoln win today's Republican 2012 Presidential Nomination?I will ask this question with a past famous President or personage.
 I thought it might be interesting to see who knows their history or just their myth.

 by Beyond-Politics 8 years ago

 With so much vocal an organizational opposition to President Obama and his policies (such as they are) after only 9 months in office, is such criticism warranted?
 Does the opposition reflect minority intolerance, or a fear of growing minority influence?